twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 3. Enter the field separator.
 4. Click *Replace all*

 Now we have manually created an Order record.
-Computers are programed to do something similar.
+Computers are programmed to do something similar.

 ![image-20240420185552555](.\Message Formats.assests\image-20240420185552555.png)